Code-Institute-Submissions/fproject/README.md

 ---
 I have deployed my project  on Github Pages where i've had some problems with the links, i have asked a tutor for help to link my external css file as it wasn't recognised .After that, i've had some problems with links addresses in the css file for background images, but after a research on internet i was able to fix it.
+I haven't seen any major bugs during the project building.
+I've tried to keep it simple.
 I have built this project using Notepad++ and continued in c9.

 *Credits.*
 ---